 5. Choose the development approach

 When building a website like Udemy or Coursera you have two options.
-You may build it from scratch or choose a ready-made solution from the market.
+You may build it from scratch or choose a ready-made solution from the market (see Custom LMS Vs Ready-Made LMS: How To Choose The Best eLearning Software In 2021? ).
 Let’s talk about it in more detail.

 Custom software development

 If you want to provide specific functionality to a great number of students a custom-made solution would be best for you.
 Although it is more time-consuming it enables you to implement any required features as well as easily scale the platform.

 Selleo can provide you with a web development team with a cost-effective approach and years of experience.
 We will guide you through the entire process from start to finish and provide support after the launch.
 Learn more about how to build an LSM from scratch in our blog post linked.

 Open-source software like Moodle, Joomla or Canvas has basic student management features and many free plugins.
 However, it might be tough to implement a specific functionality or import custom themes.

 Offering a unique design will make your platform stand out from the competition.
 You also have to choose an optimal tech stack that matches your needs.

 When it comes to UX and UI simplicity is the key.
 The eLearning website should be intuitive and operate without much effort.
 What is more, as mobile devices are an inherent part of our lives, the learning platform should include a responsive design.
 Apart from the right technology, you can also use external plug-ins or third-party tools to deliver an engaging user experience.